andrew/ultimate-awesome/README.md

 - [awesome-kendo-ui](https://github.com/kendo-labs/awesome-kendo-ui) - A curated list of awesome Kendo UI resources and other shiny things.
 Inspired by the awesome-* trend on GitHub.
 - [awesome-optimizations](https://github.com/kubo39/awesome-optimizations) - A list of curious optimizations!.
 - [awesome-3dgs-slam](https://github.com/kwanwaipang/awesome-3dgs-slam) - Paper Survey for 3DGS SLAM.
+- [kubernetes-free-tutorials](https://github.com/labex-labs/kubernetes-free-tutorials) - Practice Kubernetes Free Tutorials | This repo collects 44 of free tutorials for Kubernetes.
+Kubernetes is the leading container orchestration platform.
+This Skill Tree offers a comprehensive learning path for mastering Kubernetes.
+Perfect for DevOps beginners, it provides a clear roadmap to unde.
 - [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.
+- [practice-devops-programming-projects](https://github.com/labex-labs/practice-devops-programming-projects) - Practice DevOps Programming Projects | This repo collects 32 of programming projects for DevOps.
+DevOps is revolutionizing software development and IT operations.
+This Skill Tree presents a structured learning path for mastering DevOps practices and tools.
+Ideal for newcomers, it offers a systema.
+- [practice-java-programming-projects](https://github.com/labex-labs/practice-java-programming-projects) - Practice Java Programming Projects | This repo collects 29 of programming projects for Java.
+Java is a versatile, object-oriented programming language.
+This Skill Tree provides a comprehensive learning path for mastering Java.
+Perfect for beginners, it offers a structured roadmap to understand OO.
+- [practice-javascript-programming-projects](https://github.com/labex-labs/practice-javascript-programming-projects) - Practice JavaScript Programming Projects | This repo collects 104 of programming projects for JavaScript.
+JavaScript is the programming language of the web.
+This Skill Tree presents a systematic approach to learning JavaScript.
+Designed for web development beginners, it provides a clear roadmap t.
 - [awesome-hacking-spots](https://github.com/lack3r/awesome-hacking-spots) - :computer: :coffee: List of Awesome Hacking places, organised by Country and City, listing if it features power and wifi.
 - [awesome-summarization-llm](https://github.com/lemonnn7/awesome-summarization-llm) - A collection of AWESOME things about LLMs based Summarize Method.
 - [awesome-weakly-supervised-segmentation](https://github.com/lichen14/awesome-weakly-supervised-segmentation) - Weakly Supervised Learning for Image Segmentation, a collection of literature reviews and code implementations.